codysmith-data/SPO-radiation-analysis/README.md

 **pip install plotly**

+From this GitHub project, dowload a .zip of each file.
+Then extract to your folder of choice.

 Once setup is complete, open main.py in Anaconda.

 This is the master for the whole project, and the only file that needs to be opened (specifcally for running the project)